 Cold audiences (awareness) naturally have lower immediate ROAS than retargeting campaigns.
 A healthy ad account needs both:

 Ad costs fluctuate based on competitive demand.
 Q4 (October-December) typically sees 20-50% higher CPMs due to holiday advertising competition.
+Your facebook ads cost per month can vary dramatically based on these seasonal patterns.

 These proven tactics consistently improve Facebook advertising returns: